 Gold Standard Expectations

-We still adhere to ‘Gold Standard’ behaviour expectations as the basis for our approach to behaviour and values.
-These have been adapted slightly to reflect our focus on positive relationships.
+We adhere to ‘Gold Standard’ behaviour expectations as the basis for our approach to behaviour and values.
+These reflect our focus on positive relationships.
 The ‘Gold Standard’ behaviour expectations are displayed in all classrooms.
-Consequences will now be given as soon as possible after the incident rather than taking time away at the end of the week, when the incident has perhaps been forgotten.
+Consequences are given as soon as possible after the incident rather than taking time away at the end of the week, when the incident has perhaps been forgotten.
 Every incident will be dealt with on an individual basis and followed up with an RP chat with an adult to think about what could happen differently next time and whether any support is needed to enable this to happen.

-Children continue to be awarded stars for demonstrating Gold Standard behaviour; these are collected in a 'star chart' at the end of each week and children can work towards the following awards:
+Children are awarded stars for demonstrating Gold Standard behaviour; these are collected in a 'star chart' at the end of each week and children can work towards the following awards:

 40 Stars – Bronze Award